Global Palm Oil Prices

 Palm Oil Prices FAQs

-Over the past month, the global price of palm oil has dropped from around $260 to $205.22, representing a decrease of approximately 21.1%.
-This significant decline reflects bearish market conditions during this period.
+Over the past month, the global price of palm oil has decreased from approximately $220 to $211.18, representing a decline of around 4.0%.
+This moderate drop reflects ongoing market volatility and pressures stemming from supply and demand dynamics during this period.

 Key factors include increased inventory levels, improved supply in major producing countries such as Malaysia and Indonesia, and a temporary decline in global demand—particularly from China and India.